College Advising Corps

 Greenville County iMap

-Furman University, Greenville Health System, the United Way of Greenville County, and Greenville County partnered to create a web-based mapping application that allows community members to search a vetted database of community resources.
+Furman University, Primsa Health, the United Way of Greenville County, and Greenville County partnered to create a web-based mapping application that allows community members to search a vetted database of community resources.
 Approximately 80 asset categories were identified, including government offices, senior care, health centers, food systems, childcare centers, and more.
 From within the mobile-friendly web application, users can initiate driving directions and phone calls to service providers.
 Access the map here.

 Focused Needs and Assets Assessment